Battle of Baideng: Battle

-According to the biographies of the Book of Han, ten envoys to the Xiongnu reported that they were weak and easily defeated while Lou Jing alone surmised that the nomads were hiding their strength to lure the Chinese into an ambush.
-The Emperor imprisoned Lou in annoyance, only to repent after the Han army ran into a formidable Xiongnu host and was hemmed in, besieged for seven days at Pingcheng (平城, present-day Datong, Shanxi) before being able to break free.
+According to the biographies of the Book of Han, ten envoys to the Xiongnu reported that they were weak and easily defeated, while Lou Jing alone surmised that the nomads were hiding their strength to lure the Chinese into an ambush.
+The Emperor imprisoned Lou in annoyance, only to repent after the Han army ran into a formidable Xiongnu host and was hemmed in, besieged for seven days at Pingcheng (平城, present-day Datong, Shanxi) before it could break free.
 Subsequently, Liu Bang executed the other envoys while freeing and apologizing to Lou Jing.

 The account of René Grousset alters this, saying the Xiongnu invaded Han Shanxi and besieged Jinyang before being routed by Liu Bang's army.
 Chasing the nomads north, however, the Emperor was blockaded by them on the Baideng Plateau near Pingcheng.

-Chinese sources list the Xiongnu host at 400,000 and the Han army at around 320,000, although it is uncertain how much of the vanguard was trapped in the fort with the emperor before the main host arrived to relieve them.
-It was reckoned as a Xiongnu victory, although the nomads supposedly suffered heavier casualties than the Chinese army.
+The exact sizes of the Xiongnu host are uncertain.
+The total strength of the Chinese army exceeded 300,000, while Chinese sources claim that the Hunnic army numbered 400,000; But Lev Gumilev considers this doubtful.
+Considering that the total population of the nomads could not have produced a larger army, and that each soldier would have had at least two horses, which would graze around the fortress during the siege, the size of the Hunnic army had to be roughly limited by the available pasture.
+Accordingly, the Hunnic army probably numbered up to 20,000–40,000.